Satori Cloud

 With Satori Cloud, the goal is no. External readers should be able to open published pages without logging into Confluence.

-Is this the same as making a Confluence page public?
+Is this the same as sending people to Confluence?

-Not exactly.
-The aim is to publish selected Confluence content as clean external-facing pages, rather than sending readers into Confluence.
+No. The aim is to publish selected Confluence content as clean external-facing website pages, rather than sending readers into your internal workspace.

 Is Satori Cloud available now?